Firstyear/prd-blog/blog_source/2020/11/21/webauthn_userverificationpolicy_curiosities.rst

 If we requested Discouraged, we would exclude the iPhone.

-If we request Preferred, the U2F device could be used on a different browser with CTAP2 either bypassing the password since the device is now a self contained Multi-Factor.
-The U2F device could prompt for the PIN needlessly and we progress to the password.
-Or the request to the iPhone could be tampered with preventing the verification occurring turning it to a single factor (presence only).

 If we request Preferred, the U2F device could be used on a different browser with CTAP2, either:

 * bypassing the password, since the device is now a self contained Multi-Factor; or